Matthew12o/MNN-System/README.md

 Motor Neural Network Trading System is build based on muscular motor network.
 There are two major components: 1. motor neural network clusters and 2. centralized master neurons.
 With well designed network, it is possible to create a desired behavior heirarchy.
 MNN clusters are responsible for paricular behavior while CMN are responsible for modulating the system behavior.

 ## System
-### MNN-Cluster
+### Motor Neural Network-Cluster
-Motor Neuron Network Cluster represents a subset of motor neurons that is responsible for a limited set of actions.
+Motor Neural Network Cluster represents a subset of motor neurons that is responsible for a limited set of actions.
 Adding and substracting clusters will be equivalent to adding and subtracting functions to the application

 ### Central Master Neural Network
 Central Master Neural Network takes information from external and internal sources to modulate the behavior of MNN-Clusters.